multiversx/mx-docs/docs/integrators/observing-squad.md

 # **Setup via the Mainnet scripts**

 :::warning
 `elrond-go-scripts-mainnet` are deprecated as of November 2022.
-Please use `elrond-go-scripts`, explained below.
+Please use `mx-chain-scripts`, explained below.
 :::

 # **Setup via mx-chain-scripts**